What you should know

 While footballers may be more likely to suffer from physical injuries due to their type of profession, the mental wellbeing of players also needs to be considered.
 Footballers ply their trade infront of thousands of fans in stadium, and in front of millions on television, online and social media.
 This can bring about pressures that very few have experience of.

-Latest case studies and player stories
+Latest case study and player stories

 “We strive to promote and protect the health and related quality of life of professional footballers during their careers but also beyond”